echoCTF/echoCTF.RED/docs/Participants-Tutorial.md

 This is a tutorial for participants of echoCTF based competitions.
 The platform interfaces are fairly easy to use, however, spending some time following this tutorial could prove of great value.

 ## SIGNUP
 Visit the given url (usualy echoctf.red) and register for an account.
-Fill in the required details such as
+Fill in the required details such as:

  * your username/nickname
  * your email
  * and your password _(Consider yourself warned to not reuse existing passwords)_